Cafe137/multichain-widget/README.md

 # Known issues / Remaining tasks

-## Absolute amounts

-The specified xBZZ amount is absolute, not relative.
-For example, if the user already has 90 xBZZ, they would have to specify 100 xBZZ to receive 10 more.

 ## No quote available on Relay

 This can happen when the amount is too low or too high.
 May happen more frequently with unpopular tokens.